 Fresh powder, untouched tree runs, and warm cosy fireplaces.
 Yep, winter wonderlands really do exist- and you’ll get to experience one first hand when you go skiing for the first time!

-I have done a ski trip in Australia, I spent a week snowboarding around Queenstown, and in 2019, I moved to Lake Louise, Canada to work at a ski resort.
-I’m hoping this post will help you with the basics of what to pack, what to wear skiing, general skiing tips, what to keep in mind for your ski adventure regardless of whether you are beginner skiing or a pro.
+I have done a ski trip in Australia down to the stunning Perisher Ski Resort, I spent a week snowboarding around Queenstown, and in 2019, I moved to Lake Louise, Canada to work at the ski resort there.
+I’m hoping this post will help you with the basics of what to pack, what to wear skiing, general skiing tips, and what to keep in mind for your ski adventure regardless of whether you are beginner skiing or a pro.

 First thing’s first, the ski or board debate!